openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

         'new' typeArguments? typeReference arguments? classBody?
         ;

-A *class instance creation expression* specifies a class to be instantiated and optionally lists all actual arguments for the constructor.
+A *class instance creation expression* specifies a class to be instantiated, and optionally lists all actual arguments for the constructor.

 A *class instance creation expression* can throw an error as specified in